This recipe for No Cream Creamy Celery Soup makes a low fat version of cream of celery soup that’s not only low in calories, but it’s delicious too!

 - salt and Pepper to taste

-- Cut celery into (roughly) same-sized pieces, about an inch - 1.5 inches, Don't worry about precision as the soup is going to be puréed anyway.
+Chop the celery into roughly the same-sized pieces, about an inch - 1.5 inches, Don't worry about precision as the soup is going to be puréed anyway.
 You just want it to cook evenly.

-- Cover and lower the heat and simmer for about 20 minutes or until the celery and potatoes are soft enough that they can easily pureed (But don't let them get mushy).
+Cover, lower the heat and simmer for about 30 minutes or until the celery and potatoes are soft enough that they can easily pureed (But don't let them get too mushy).

-- Remove the soup from heat and remove enough stock so that the celery just covered by the remaining stock.
+Remove the soup from heat and using a ladle, remove enough stock so that the celery is just covered by the remaining stock.
 Set the reserved stock aside.

-- Purée the soup with a stick blender in the pot (or in a blender if) adding the reserved stock little by little until the soup reaches the desired consistency.
+Purée the soup with a stick blender in the pot - adding the reserved stock little by little until the soup reaches the desired consistency.

 - Add the reserved celery, mix to combine and serve hot.